Many have heard of GPS asset tracking, however, most do not fully understand the true power that lies behind a technology that many take for granted.

 If you have ever experienced the problem of having your asset(s) stolen, you understand how much of a pain the process is for recovering them.

-In cases of theft, GPS asset tracking provides a combination of geofencing, instant alerts, and location pings on-demand will keep you aware of your assets’ locations in real-time.
+In cases of theft, GPS asset tracking provides a combination of geofencing, instant alerts, and location pings on-demand that will keep you aware of your assets’ locations in real-time.

 Maintaining accurate billing of rental hours is always a hassle due to the manual tracking and processing required.